- Dark leafy vegetables are good sources of vitamins and minerals such as vitamin A, C, K, and folate.

 Broccoli has both soft florets and crunchy stalks, and is rich in vitamins A, C, and K, folate, and fiber.
 Broccoli can be eaten raw, steamed, sautéed, or added to a casserole or soup.

 Collard Greens have a mild flavor and are rich in vitamins A, C and K, folate, fiber, and calcium.
 The best way to prepare them is to boil them briefly and then add to a soup or stir-fry.
 You can also eat collard greens as a side dish.
 Just add your favorite seasoning and enjoy!

-Dandelion Greens have a bitter, tangy flavor and are rich in vitamin A and calcium.
+Dandelion Greens have a bitter, tangy flavor and are rich in vitamin A, C, iron, magnesium, and calcium.
 They are best when steamed or eaten raw in salad.

-Romaine Lettuce is a nutrient-rich lettuce that is high is vitamins A, C, and K, and folate.
-It’s best when eaten raw in salads, sandwiches or wraps.
+Romaine Lettuce is a nutrient-rich lettuce that is high in vitamins A, C, and K, and folate.
+It can be eaten raw in salads, sandwiches or wraps.

-Spinach has a sweet flavor and is rich in vitamins A and K, folate, and iron.
-Spinach tastes great eaten raw in salads or steamed.
+Spinach has a mild sweet flavor and is rich in vitamins A and K, folate, and iron.
+Spinach tastes great eaten raw in salads, steamed, or sautéed.
 Try adding spinach to an omelet!
 Spinach is also one of the best greens to add to smoothies because the flavor is so mild that it will not change the taste of your smoothie.

 Swiss Chard tastes similar to spinach and is rich in vitamins A, C, and K, potassium, and iron.
 It’s best stir-fried, added to sauces, or eaten raw in salads.